-- SOPHARMA AD production and trade in medicinal substances and finished drug forms; research and development activities in the field of medicinal products; - Sopharma Trading AD trade in pharmaceutical products; - Bulgarian Rose Sevtopolis AD production of finished drug forms; - Biopharm Engineering AD production and trade in infusion solutions; - Pharmalogistica AD secondary packaging of pharmaceutical products and real estate leases; - Electroncommerce EOOD trade, transportation and packaging of radioactive materials and nuclear equipment for medicinal use, household electronics and electrical equipment;
+- SOPHARMA AD production and trade in medicinal substances and finished drug forms; research and development activities in the field of medicinal products; - Sopharma Trading AD trade in pharmaceutical products; - Bulgarian Rose Sevtopolis AD production of finished drug forms; - Biopharm Engineering AD production and trade in infusion solutions;

-- Sopharma Buildings REIT investment of funds, accumulated by issuance of securities, in real estate (securitisation of real estate) through purchase of title and other real rights over real estate, rent-out, lease, and/or sale; - Momina Krepost AD development, implementation and production of medical goods for human and veterinary medicine; - Unipharm AD production and trade in pharmaceuticals (a subsidiary as from 27 October 2010); - PAO Vitamini production and trade in pharmaceuticals; - Rostbalkanpharm ZAO production and trade in pharmaceuticals; - Ivanchich and Sons OOD production and trade in pharmaceuticals; - Sopharma Poland OOD, in liquidation market and public opinion research; - Sopharma Warsaw EOOD market and public opinion research (a subsidiary as from 23 November 2010); - Sopharma USA trade in pharmaceuticals and food supplements; - Extab Corporation, USA market and public opinion research; - Extab Pharma Limited, United Kingdom market and public opinion research; - Briz OOD, Latvia trade in pharmaceuticals; - Brititrade SOOO, Belarus trade in pharmaceuticals; - Tabina OOO, Belarus trade in pharmaceuticals; - .
-ZAO Interpharm, Belarus trade in pharmaceuticals; - Superlats OOO, Latvia trade in furniture, lighting fixtures and other articles for domestic use.
+- Pharmalogistica AD secondary packaging of pharmaceutical products and real estate leases; - Electroncommerce EOOD trade, transportation and packaging of radioactive materials and nuclear equipment for medicinal use, household electronics and electrical equipment; - Sopharma Buildings REIT investment of funds, accumulated by issuance of securities, in real estate (securitisation of real estate) through purchase of title and other real rights over real estate, rent-out, lease, and/or sale; - Momina Krepost AD development, implementation and production of medical goods for human and veterinary medicine; - Unipharm AD production and trade in pharmaceuticals (a subsidiary as from 27 October 2010); - Phyto Palauzovo AD production, collection, purchasing, harvesting and marketing of herbs and medicinal plants (subsidiary as from 24 September 2012); - PAO Vitamini production and trade in pharmaceuticals; - Rostbalkanpharm ZAO production and trade in pharmaceuticals; - Ivanchich and Sons OOD production and trade in pharmaceuticals; - Sopharma Poland OOD, in liquidation market and public opinion research; - Sopharma Warsaw EOOD market and public opinion research (a subsidiary as from 23 November 2010); - Sopharma Ukraine EOOD trade in pharmaceuticals and market and public opinion research (subsidiary as from 7 August 2012); - Sopharma USA trade in pharmaceuticals and food supplements; - Extab Corporation, USA market and public opinion research; - Extab Pharma Limited, United Kingdom market and public opinion research; - Briz OOD, Latvia trade in pharmaceuticals; - Brititrade SOOO, Belarus trade in pharmaceuticals; - Tabina OOO, Belarus trade in pharmaceuticals; - ZAO Interpharm, Belarus trade in pharmaceuticals; - Brizpharm SOOO, Belarus trade in pharmaceuticals (subsidiary as from 20 December 2012); - Allanko ODO, Belarus wholesale and retail of goods (subsidiary as from 20 December 2012); - Superlats OOO, Latvia trade in furniture, lighting fixtures and other articles for domestic use.

-The parent company and the subsidiaries Sopharma Trading AD, Bulgarian Rose Sevtopolis AD, Pharmalogistica AD, Electroncommerce EOOD, Biopharm Engineering AD, Sopharma Buildings REIT, Momina Krepost AD and Unipharm AD (a subsidiary as from 27 October 2010) perform their activities in Bulgaria; Sopharma Poland OOD - in liquidation and Sopharma Warsaw EOOD (a subsidiary as from 23 November 2010) operate in Poland, Rostbalkanpharm ZAO - in Russia, PAO Vitamini - in Ukraine, Ivanchich and Sons OOD - in Serbia, Briz OOD - in Latvia, Brititrade SOOO , Tabina OOO and ZAO Interpharm - in Belarus, Extab Pharma Limited - in the United Kingdom, and Sopharma USA and Extab Corporation, USA - in USA.
+The parent company and the subsidiaries Sopharma Trading AD, Bulgarian Rose Sevtopolis AD, Pharmalogistica AD, Electroncommerce EOOD, Biopharm Engineering AD, Sopharma Buildings REIT, Momina Krepost AD, Unipharm AD and Phyto Palauzovo (a subsidiary as from 24 September 2012) perform their activities in Bulgaria; Sopharma Poland OOD - in liquidation and Sopharma Warsaw EOOD operate in Poland, Rostbalkanpharm ZAO - in Russia, PAO Vitamini and Sopharma Ukraine (subsidiary as from 7 August 2012) - in Ukraine, Ivanchich and Sons OOD - in Serbia, Briz OOD - in Latvia, Brititrade SOOO, Tabina OOO, ZAO Interpharm, Brizpharm SOOO and Allanko ODO - in Belarus, Extab Pharma Limited - in the United Kingdom, and Sopharma USA and Extab Corporation, USA - in USA.

-As at 30 June 2012, the interest of the Group in the joint venture Sopharma Zdrovit AD - in liquidation, was 50.01% together with Natur Product Zdrovit OOD, Poland.
-The principle activities of the joint venture company is R&D in the medical and pharmaceutical fields, wholesale of pharmaceutical product.
-Sopharma Zdrovit AD is in liquidation procedure and is a joint venture established on 27.09.2007.
+As at 31 December 2012, the interest of the Group in the joint ventures Vivaton plus OOO, Belarus is 50% together with Apteka group Holding and a physical person, and in Sopharma Zdrovit AD - in liquidation, is 50.01% together with Natur Product Zdrovit OOD, Poland.
+The principle activities of the joint ventures is as follows:

+- Vivaton plus OOO trade in pharmaceuticals and food supplements.
+The company is a joint venture as from 29 December 2012; - Sopharma Zdrovit AD R&D in the medical and pharmaceutical fields, wholesale of pharmaceutical product.
+Sopharma Zdrovit AD is in liquidation procedure and is a joint venture as from 27 September 2007.